-Today's sales professionals face a competitive environment and changing landscape in the ways that buyers make purchasing decisions.
-The internet provides buyers a venue to self-navigate the sales process, where potential customers research solutions to their problems, find vendor websites and do their initial education gathering.
+Today's sales professionals face a competitive environment and changing landscape in how buyers make purchasing decisions.
+The internet provides buyers a venue to self-navigate the sales process, where potential customers research solutions to their problems, find vendor websites and do their initial information gathering.

-Many SaaS companies are deploying self-service models for customers to purchase their products; however, it's also very likely that at some point customers will require human contact, and digital sales enablement tools can help agents streamline those interactions.
+Many SaaS companies are deploying self-service models for customers to purchase their products; however, it's also very likely that customers will require human interaction with a rep at the organization, and digital sales enablement tools can help agents streamline those interactions.